Competition Rules 2018 — Please read carefully

 The aim of the competition is to encourage emerging literary talent and to promote understanding, co-operation and achievement through the English language, in Strasbourg and the surrounding region.

-1. Manuscripts may be entered in one of four categories:
+1. The deadline for entering a manuscript is 16 February 2018.
+Manuscripts may be entered in one of four categories:

-- Native English speakers aged 18 and over on 4 February 2017.
+- Native English speakers aged 18 and over.

-- Native English speakers aged 17 and under on 4 February 2017.
+- Native English speakers aged 17 and under.

-- Non-native English speakers aged 17 and under on 4 February 2017.
+- Non-native English speakers aged 17 and under.

 2. The competition is open to all writers in the English language, regardless of nationality or mother-tongue, who live within a driving distance of 170 kilometres from Strasbourg, as measured using Google Maps with Place Kléber in Strasbourg as a starting point.
 All variants of the English language are acceptable.